CHUP-FM

 CHUP-FM is a Canadian radio station broadcasting at 97.7 FM in Calgary, Alberta.
 The station airs a hot adult contemporary format branded as C97.7, and is owned by Rawlco Communications.
 CHUP's studios are located on Railway Street Southeast in Calgary, while its transmitter is located at 85 Street Southwest and Old Banff Coach Road in western Calgary.

-As of Winter 2020, CHUP is the 9th-most-listened-to radio station in the Calgary market according to a PPM data report released by Numeris.
+As of Summer 2023, CHUP is the #1 most-listened-to radio station in the Calgary market with Adults 35-54, according to a PPM data report released by Numeris.

 History

 The 97.5 frequency, adjacent to the new 97.7, was originally occupied by CIRI-FM which moved to 106.5 in early 2008 to make room for the new 97.7 FM frequency.